North Dakota

 In the CareScout and Genworth 2025 medians, North Dakota assisted living runs about $56,745 a year (24% lower than the national median) and a semi-private nursing-home room about $138,335 a year (20% higher than the national median).

-North Dakota has a low cost of living, low property taxes, and one of the lowest state income tax structures in the country, with Social Security exempt for most retirees.
-The main trade-off is the long, very cold winters and rural distances.
+Yes, on the money side.
+The cost of living is low, property taxes are low, and the state runs one of the lowest income tax structures in the country, with Social Security exempt for most retirees.
+The trade-off is the long, very cold winters and the distances between towns.

 Build the full map